huyphan/p4edit-sublime-plugin/README.md

 This plugin relies on a predefined mapping between your workspaces and their root directory.
 The mapping can be updated manually by clicking on `Preferences -> Package Settings -> P4Edit -> Settings`.

-You can generate a initial mapping of all your Perforce workspaces by the following bash command:
+You can generate an initial mapping of all your Perforce workspaces by the following bash command:

 ``` bash
 printf "{\n\t\"perforce_views\": {\n" && p4 clients -u $P4USER | awk -F' ' '{print "\t\t\"" $2 "\":\"" $5 "\","}' && printf "\n\t}\n}\n"
 ```

+Note that the command output also contains the workspaces **not** on your current machine so you might want to remove them from the mapping list.

 ## License